doctorfree/Pokedex-Markdown/Pokedex/abilities/abilities.md

 # Abilities

+Pok&#x00e9;mon Abilities (&#x7279;&#x6027;, Tokusei) are special attributes which were introduced in Pok&#x00e9;mon Ruby and Sapphire.
+Specific species of Pok&#x00e9;mon have one to three possible Abilities, with individual Pok&#x00e9;mon exhibiting one Ability each.
+Unlike the moves a Pok&#x00e9;mon knows, its Ability cannot normally change.
+Abilities can strengthen a Pok&#x00e9;mon's statistics or weaken a foe, inflict status effects such as paralysis or poisoning, or perform other effects.
+Some Abilities may also grant immunities or resistances.
+Most Abilities can only be activated during a battle, however, some Abilities have effects outside of Pok&#x00e9;mon battles.
+For example, a Pok&#x00e9;mon with the Ability Intimidate will cause the player to encounter lower-level wild Pok&#x00e9;mon less often.

+## Pok&#x00e9;mon abilities

 | **Id** | **Identifier** | **Generation id** | **Is main series** |
 |--------|----------------|-------------------|--------------------|
 | 1     | stench           | 3             | 1              |